slerman12/Help-me/3-Disproof.md

 - 70-hour work weeks on average, always across two labs, including usually one where I did essentially the job of a software engineer
 - After the benzo brain damage but before the year(s) when I did all that, prolonged fasting (8 days once and ~15 days, respectively) and intermittent fasting (for some months consecutively) as trials (got rid of my eczema more than any treatment, but bad effect in terms of cognition/perception)

+As a 5'5" nerdy guy who weighs 110lb for whom those disciplines don't come naturally or gracefully.

 ### Email: 10/31/2023

 Subject line: **Re: Supporting students**</br>